 This contribution proposed to change the title as “Requirements of USN applications and services for network robot platform”.
-After discussion it was agreed to change title as “Requirements of network robot platform for supporting USN applications and services” and focus on network robot platform itself.
+After discussion it was agreed to change title as “Requirements of network robot platform to support USN applications and services” and focus on network robot platform itself.